Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Associate Professor, School of Chemistry, University of Toronto, Canada
+Professor, Teaching Stream, Department of Chemistry, University of Toronto, Canada

-Associate Professor and Chair of Chemistry, Widener University, USA
+Professor and Chair of Chemistry, Department of Chemistry and Biochemistry, Widener University, USA